-- Figures show the past production history of farming in a community; - Statistics show the ups and downs of agriculture in relationship to weather, economics, urban encroachment, disasters, or a shift in production to other areas; - Figures give a basis on which to make important decisions for land -use planning, zoning, and economic development planning related to agriculture.
+- Figures show the past production history of farming in a community; - Statistics show the ups and downs of agriculture in relationship to weather, economics, urban encroachment, disasters, or a shift in production to other areas; - This information provides a basis on which to make important decisions for land-use planning, zoning, and economic development planning related to agriculture.

 Your comments and suggestions are welcomed and encouraged.
-Feel free to give us a call if we can help you better understand the enclosed information.
+Feel free to give us a call and we can discuss the enclosed information.